chmos/nl/lab/lab5/readme.md

 print('time elapsed', time1 - time0, 'sec')
 ```

+**Question:**
-**Question: how do we train with two targets?
-Any alternative methods?**
+1. how do we train with two targets?
+Any alternative methods?
+2. Why we do `torch.save(rd, 'voc/resdet.pt' )` at the end of every epoch?

 ### Compare prediction with ground truth
 ```python